myapos/electron-demo-eruda/README.md

 - Create some more ad banners and display them : OK
   - multiple ad dimensions, bottom banner ads, left and right banners, top banner, inline ad --> OK
 - Investigate for fluid and responsive ads --> OK
-  - top ad na dw an kanei k gia mobile --> den kanei,
+  - top ad na dw an kanei k gia mobile --> OK
-  - na balw ena 100X90
+  - na balw ena 100X90 --> OK
 - Use some more tools